lukablaskovic/edu_bot/README.md

 **EduBot** is a powerful RAG (Retrieval-Augmented Generation) chatbot that utilizes the latest SOTA models to provide a seamless and interactive learning experience.
 It is designed to help students learn and understand complex concepts in a more engaging and interactive way.

-This app is built for the purpose of graduate thesis project at the Faculty of informatics Pula, Croatia.
+This app is built for the purpose of my master's thesis at the [Faculty of Informatics Pula](https://fipu.unipu.hr/fipu/en), Croatia.

 ## Features